-Information regarding the staff is posted in the front office and digitally as updates to staff are made.
-Professional staff members will be wearing a black Rio Hondo name tag with their name and position.
+Information regarding the staff is posted in the front office and digitally updates are made.
+Professional staff members will be wearing a Río Hondo name tag with their name and position.
 Other adults in the classroom are students working or observing under the supervision of the professional staff.
-You will see different adults will have different badges depending on their reason for visiting.
-All adults need to check in and have prior approval before working with children directly.
+You will see different adults have different badges depending on their reason for visiting.
+All adults must check in and have prior approval before working with children directly.